mraghavan/synthetic-census/README.md

 Make sure the directory `code/out_files` exists before running.

 ### Map
-The map phase is done by `slurm runscript.sh`, which should look something like
+The map phase is done by `sbatch runscript.sh`, which should look something like
 ```
 #!/bin/bash
 #SBATCH -c 4                # Number of cores (-c)